tallforasmurf/PPQT2/extras/sphinx/index.rst

 The Save action displays a save dialog.
 The dialog is initialized to start in the folder for the active book.
-The file you specify is written as a UTF-8 text file containing definitions of all defined custom buttons.
+The file you specify is written as a UTF-8 text file containing definitions of all custom Find buttons that are not empty.

 .. _Edit panel: